isingasimplesong/local-knowledge-assistant/README.md

 ## Thanks

 - to [Stéphane Debove](https://github.com/stephanedebove/gouroufabulus) for the initial code
-- to [GabrielMPhi](https://github.com/GabrielMPhi/ParlerAuxArchives) for giving me the impulsion to do this
+- to [Gabriel Monette](https://github.com/GabrielMPhi/ParlerAuxArchives) for giving me the impulsion to do this